AI Dungeon Master - Procedural Adventure - xelsed.ai

 rect(x, height - houseHeight, houseWidth, houseHeight);

-Draws a tan rectangle for the house body, positioned at the bottom of the canvas
+Draws the rectangular body of the house rising from the bottom of the canvas

 drawRiver()